-The United States District Court for the Northern District of Texas ruled that because deadly conduct under Texas Penal Code §22.05 is not a violent felony under the Armed Career Criminal Act’s (ACCA) enumerated offense clause, it cannot be used as a predicate offense for ACCA enhancement purposes.
+The Northern District Court of Texas ruled that deadly conduct under Texas Penal Code §22-05 is not a violent felony.
+As a result, the Armed Career Criminal Act (ACCA) enumerated offense clause will no longer use deadly conduct as a predicate offense sentence enhancement.

 The Fifth Circuit granted Bivins’ motion, finding that “pursuant to Johnson, at least one of the three convictions relied on by the district court no longer qualifies as a predicate conviction under the ACCA.”

 Bivins filed his second section 2255 motion based on Johnson.
-The case was stayed while the Fifth Circuit decided United States v.
-Herrold, 883 F.3d 517 (5th Cir.
-2018)(en bane).
-Herrold ultimately held that post-Johnson, Texas burglary convictions no longer qualify as violent felonies, .and thus cannot be used to enhance sentences under the ACCA.
+However, he ultimately had his case stayed while the Fifth Circuit decided United States v Herrold.
+This ruling stated that Texas burglary convictions are no longer considered violent felonies and thus are ineligible ACCA sentence enhancements.

 Between Johnson and Herrold, Bivins now had a great case for section 2255 relief.
-The government argued that regardless of these cases, Bivins was still a candidate for an ACCA enhancement due to a previous conviction for deadly conduct, which it argued remained a violent felony.
+However, the government argued that because of his previous deadly conduct felonies, Bivins qualified for ACCA enhancements.

 The district court chose to address this question, though it is not clear why.
-Herrold invalidated burglary convictions as violent felonies for ACCA purposes, and the parties all agreed that because evading arrest could only fall under the residual clause, that predicate was invalid too.
-As such, it appeared as if Bivins only had one potential predicate conviction–the deadly conduct charge.
-But the ACCA requires three.
+Herrold invalidated burglary convictions as violent felonies for ACCA purposes.
+The parties all agreed that because evading arrest could only fall under the residual clause, that predicate was invalid too.
+As such, it appeared as if Bivins only had one potential predicate conviction: the deadly conduct charge.
+But the ACCA requires three predicates to qualify.
 Regardless, the court considered the deadly conduct felony.

-The government argued that is was an enumerated violent felony because it involved the discharge of a firearm, which necessarily involves “the use of explosives.”
-This sounds crazy, but what the government was saying was that bullets are fired from a gun by way of exploding gunpowder.
-And the use of 2 explosives is a violent felony that is specifically enumerated in the ACCA.
+The government argued that Bevin’s qualified because the use of a firearm involved “the use of explosives”.
+In short, the government’s argument stated that because firearms require exploding gunpowder, they are explosives.
+The use of two explosives is a violent felony that is specifically enumerated in the ACCA.
 The court did not buy this argument.
-Significantly, a plain reading of §924(e)(2)(B)(ii).indicates that “involves the use of explosives” does not mean the discharge of a firearm.
-The ACCA, said the court, “specifically provides for enhanced punishment for firearms offenses, thus, there would be no logical reason for Congress to avoid including the discharge of a firearm among the enumerated offenses [(which it did)] in the definition of violent felony if that is indeed what it intended.”(emphasis in original).
+Significantly, a plain reading of §924(e)(2)(B)(ii) indicates that “involves the use of explosives” does not mean the discharge of a firearm.
+The ACCA, said the court, “specifically provides for enhanced punishment for firearms offenses.
+Thus, there would be no logical reason for Congress to avoid including the discharge of a firearm among the enumerated offenses [(which it did)] in the definition of violent felony if that is indeed what it intended”(emphasis in original).

-As such, the government’s attempt to conflate setting off a bomb with firing a gun to avoid the now-deceased residual clause failed.
+As such, the government’s attempt to conflate setting off a bomb with firing a gun under ACCA guidelines failed.

 Pursuant to this analysis, the court concluded that Texas deadly conduct is not a violent felony under the ACCA.
 Without this predicate felony, Bivins no longer qualified as an armed career criminal.
-His sentence was vacated, and the court ordered resentencing without the ACCA enhancement.
+This decision paved the way for Bivins to have his sentence vacated and retried without the ACCA enhancement.